xylous/gitstatus/README.md

 # gitstatus.zsh

-`gitstatus` is a zsh plugin that you can add to your prompt to help you see what you're doing in a git repository more easily.
+`gitstatus.zsh` is a plugin made for prompts - it tells you how many things have changed since the last git commit in a repository.

 ## Why such a thing?

 Frankly, it's because I needed something small and fast that would integrate well with my (multi-line) prompt.

 Is it useful?
-For myself at least, yes.
+For me and probably a handful other people, yes.

 ## Getting Started